 Frontenac County Schools Museum: Back to the Chalkboard

-A faithful re-creation of a one-room schoolhouse: slates, inkwells, cursive, and report cards with no grade inflation in sight.
+A faithful recreation of a one-room schoolhouse: slates, inkwells, cursive, and report cards with no grade inflation in sight.
 It’s a small stop with big nostalgia — especially for families.

-Experience Kingston by Tour: Land & Water
+Experience Kingston by Tour: Land and Water

 Kingston Trolley Tours: Best First Look